Big Sur Trailmap logo

 Blue title = wide-angle panorama

-I've been asked about places particularly iconic to visit in Big Sur wilderness areas.
+I've been asked about places particularly special to visit in Big Sur wilderness areas.
 The below illustrates the variety available.

 Access depends upon trail conditions, which after recent fire and storm damage can now be difficult for some locations.
 And trails/roads can be closed.